syncfusion-content/winui-docs/winui/ComboBox/Searching.md

 ## Non-Editable mode Searching based on DisplayMemberPath

-In non-editable mode, searching will be performed based on the `DisplayMemberPath` property while entering the text into the selection box.
-If `DisplayMemberPath` is `null`, searching will be disabled.
-Non-editable mode searching will not be performed based on the `TextMemberPath` property.
+In non-editable mode, searching will be performed based on the `DisplayMemberPath` property when user input is received in drop-down.
+If `DisplayMemberPath` is `null`,  searching will be performed based on the class name with namespace of the item.

 {% tabs %}
 {% highlight xaml %}